primev/eigen-operator-cli/README.md

    --help, -h                 show help
 ```

 The first three command options are required.
+Your `operator.yml` will need to be accessible to perform this registration.
+This file is created as part of [registering as an operator with the EigenLayer CLI](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation), and does not need to be modified.
+See [Eigenlayer reference example](https://github.com/Layr-Labs/eigenlayer-cli/blob/master/pkg/operator/config/operator-config-example.yaml).

 The keystore password can be provided as an option, otherwise the CLI will prompt for it.

-The registration command will query data from the AVS contracts and sign over a hash of the following data:
+The registration command will query data from the AVS contracts and sign over a hash of the following:

 1. Operator address
 2. Mev-commit AVS address